 Tremfya (guselkumab): Evidence of efficacy comes from three phase 3 clinical trials: VOYAGE-1, VOYAGE-2, and NAVIGATE in which guselkumab yielded significantly increased symptomatic improvement for individuals with moderate to severe PsO symptoms vs adalimumab and among individuals who had an inadequate response to ustekinumab.
-In VOYAGE-1, symptom resolution occurred in significantly more guselkumab individuals vs adalimumab as assessed by achieving IGA 0/1 (85.1% vs 65.9%), PASI 90 (73.3% vs 49.7%), and PASI 75 (91.2% vs 73.1%) (P<0.001 for each).
-In VOYAGE-2, guselkumab yielded higher rates of symptom resolution vs adalimumab as measured by the proportion of individuals achieving IGA 0/1 (84.1% vs 67.7%), PASI 90 (70.0% vs 46.8%), and PASI 75 (86.3% vs 68.5%) (P<0.001 for each).
-In NAVIGATE, guselkumab yielded higher rates of symptom resolution vs ustekinumab at weeks 28 and 52 as measured by the proportion of individuals achieving IGA 0/1 (31.1% and 36.3% vs 14.3% and 17.3%), and PASI 90 (48.1% and 51.1% vs 22.6% and 24.1%) (P≤0.001 for each).
+In VOYAGE-1, symptom resolution occurred in significantly more guselkumab individuals vs adalimumab as assessed by achieving IGA 0/1 (85.1% vs 65.9%), PASI 90 (73.3% vs 49.7%), and PASI 75 (91.2% vs 73.1%) (Pless than 0.001 for each).
+In VOYAGE-2, guselkumab yielded higher rates of symptom resolution vs adalimumab as measured by the proportion of individuals achieving IGA 0/1 (84.1% vs 67.7%), PASI 90 (70.0% vs 46.8%), and PASI 75 (86.3% vs 68.5%) (Pless than 0.001 for each).
+In NAVIGATE, guselkumab yielded higher rates of symptom resolution vs ustekinumab at weeks 28 and 52 as measured by the proportion of individuals achieving IGA 0/1 (31.1% and 36.3% vs 14.3% and 17.3%), and PASI 90 (48.1% and 51.1% vs 22.6% and 24.1%) (Pless than or equal to 0.001 for each).

 The approval of Bimzelx was supported by safety and efficacy data from three Phase 3, multicenter, randomized, placebo- and/or active comparator-controlled trials (BE VIVID, BE READY, and BE SURE) in 1480 adults with moderate to severe PsO.
-In total, 1480 individuals ≥18 years of age with moderate to severe plaque psoriasis who were eligible for systemic plaque psoriasis therapy and/or phototherapy were included in the trials.
-Individuals included in the trials had a BSA involvement of $\geq 10\%$, an Investigator's Global Assessment (IGA) score of ≥ 3 ("moderate") in the overall assessment of plaque psoriasis on a severity scale of 0 to 4, and a Psoriasis Area and Severity Index (PASI) score ≥ 12 (the PASI ranges from 0 to 72, where 0-5= "no to mild PsO," 6-10= "moderate," and $\geq 11=$ "severe"; scores > 40 are considered rare).
+In total, 1480 individuals aged 18 years and older with moderate to severe plaque psoriasis who were eligible for systemic plaque psoriasis therapy and/or phototherapy were included in the trials.
+Individuals included in the trials had a BSA involvement of greater than or equal to 10%, an Investigator's Global Assessment (IGA) score of greater than or equal to 3 ("moderate") in the overall assessment of plaque psoriasis on a severity scale of 0 to 4, and a Psoriasis Area and Severity Index (PASI) score greater than or equal to 12 (the PASI ranges from 0 to 72, where 0-5 = "no to mild PsO," 6-10 = "moderate," and greater than or equal to 11 = "severe"; scores greater than 40 are considered rare).
 Bimzelx showed superior efficacy compared to placebo, Stelara, and Humira in trial results submitted to the FDA to support its approval.
 By Week 4, a greater proportion of individuals receiving Bimzelx achieved PASI 75 compared to placebo.
-The most common adverse reactions ($\geq 1\%$) with Bimzelx are upper respiratory tract infections, oral candidiasis, headache, injection site reactions, tinea infections, gastroenteritis, herpes simplex infections, acne, folliculitis, other Candida infections, and fatigue.
+The most common adverse reactions (greater than or equal to 1%) with Bimzelx are upper respiratory tract infections, oral candidiasis, headache, injection site reactions, tinea infections, gastroenteritis, herpes simplex infections, acne, folliculitis, other Candida infections, and fatigue.